Ulcerative Colitis in Children

 following symptoms:

 Many of these symptoms may be caused by other health problems.
-Make sure your child
+Make

-sees their healthcare provider for a diagnosis.
+sure your child sees their provider for a diagnosis.

 Diagnosis

-Your child's healthcare provider
+Your child's provider will ask

-will ask about your child's health history.
+about your child's health history.
 They will also give your child an exam.

 Your child will have blood tests.